Notion LabsProductivity

 Notion is a US all-in-one workspace tool combining notes, databases, wikis, and project management.
 All workspace content is stored on Notion's US servers without end-to-end encryption.

-Why Switch from Notion?
+Why switch from Notion?

 • Workspace content stored unencrypted on US servers